 MongoDB

 Supermetal's MongoDB integration leverages MongoDB's native change streams capability to provide efficient, reliable data extraction with minimal impact on your database.
-This integration enables both initial snapshot capture and continuous replication of changes through a strongly-typed schema approach.
+This integration enables both initial snapshot capture and continuous replication of changes.

 This guide covers the features, prerequisites, and configuration steps required to connect MongoDB with Supermetal.